jschref/drupal_edu_playground/README.md

 # Educational project for Drupal

 This is a personal education project to learn Drupal.
-This was created as a playground to style, build modules, etc.
+This site was created as a playground to style, build modules, etc.

 If you're reading this, and you're not me, please forgive the mess.
-This was not intended be a live site, just a playground, as it lacks any sort of cohesive purpose.
+This is my classroom, my playground.
+I need somewhere to teach myself Drupal, and this is it.
+As it lacks any sort of cohesive purpose or theme, beyond learning, it just isn't cohesive like a live site should be.

+In the unlikely event anyone will ever want to fork this, the original README is maintained below.

 ## Docksal powered Drupal 9 With Composer Installation